LucFrachon/ddpm_tinyimagenet/README.md

 The backbone is based on SmaAt-UNet \[3\] with added positional embedding layers.

 The 'outputs' folder contains examples of what the model is able to generate.
-Clearly not phot
+The images are clearly not photorealistic, but definitely contain features consistent with seaside landscapes.

 \[1\] Ho, J., Jain, A. and Abbeel, P., 2020.
 Denoising diffusion probabilistic models.
 Advances in Neural Information Processing Systems, 33, pp.6840–6851.
 \[2\] Le, Y. and Yang, X., 2015.
 Tiny imagenet visual recognition challenge.
 CS 231N, 7(7), p.3.